yashs33244/malfoy/README.md

 I approached the UX with careful consideration of the user journey:

-- **Information Architecture**: I organized around a navbar-based navigation with clearly defined sections to ensure users can quickly find what they need
+- **Information Architecture**: Organized around a navbar-based navigation with clearly defined sections for intuitive access
-- **Interactive Elements**: I added dynamic components that respond to user input for a more engaging experience
+- **Interactive Elements**: Added dynamic components that respond to user input for a more engaging experience
-- **Microinteractions**: I implemented subtle animations that provide feedback on user actions
+- **Microinteractions**: Implemented subtle animations that provide feedback on user actions
-- **Visual Hierarchy**: I used size, color, and positioning to guide users to the most important information first
+- **Visual Hierarchy**: Used size, color, and positioning to guide users to the most important information first

 ## Tech Stack & Architecture